 From Matthew “It is one of those dishes that has as many recipe variations as people who make it, and that is what makes it special.
 The meats are interchangeable based on what you like.
 I like to use chicken, pork, and lamb. “

 For those of you that have canning groups this would be a great project for each of the members to bring something to add to the pot.
 You don’t have to do all of this as Matthew said but having a good combination of veggies is great fun!
 I’m sure there will be questions for Matthew and will make sure he comes and checks this post often to help answer your “burgoo” inquiries!

 Also, Matthew recommends anyone interested in learning more about Kentucky Burgoo and how it came about, check out www.kentuckyburgoo.com.
-Here is Matthew and his parents day filled with prep and canning.
 Thanks Matthew and Ashley for the pictures!

 Homemade Kentucky Burgoo

 - 12.5 lb pork bone in shoulder